PulasthiAbey/urban-potato-MERN/README.md

 # Urban Potatoes
-MERN Stack Application which can be used as a E Commerce Website
+MERN Stack Application which can be used as an E Commerce Website